-While we have not seen a meaningful increase in our normal customer churn, our ability to replace this churn with new revenues will not likely replicate what we have accomplished historically nor do we expect to fully offset this with annual increases of our existing base.
-Given these dynamics, we believe annual maintenance revenue is likely to be down slightly until such time that we are able to enhance our existing software solutions, which would provide an avenue to reduce levels of gross churn and result in additional maintenance revenue.
+While we have seen some improvement in our normal customer churn, our ability to replace this churn with new revenues will not likely replicate what we have accomplished historically nor do we expect to fully offset this with annual increases of our existing base.
+Given these dynamics, we believe annual maintenance revenue is likely to continue decreasing, albeit at a slowing pace, until such time that we are able to enhance our existing software solutions, which would provide an avenue to sell additional licenses generating new maintenance revenue, as well as reduce levels of gross churn.